The

 now in the northern sky.

-shadow the court side of the stela.
-No more
+by returning to shadow the court side of the stela.

-ceremonies are needed on the court.
-Preparation may
+No more ceremonies are needed on the court.

-orientation of the court and the effects of sunlight
+both the orientation of the court and the effects of

-on the court stela, as well as the purpose of the
+sunlight on the court stela, as well as the purpose

-of the Mayas.
-Thus there is still an uncertainty in
+logic, not that of the Mayas.
+Thus there is still an

-removed until the glyph writings of the Mayas are
+that cannot be removed until the glyph writings of

 Footnotes